 Teen PEP coordinators work alongside school personnel in each of the participating schools to put together teams of students from that school who are considered trustworthy by their peers.
 Once assembled, the teams attend a yearly training held here at the hospital in the fall, together with other schools from the area.

 After that, program staff goes to the schools to their peers in classrooms.
 Most presentations are concentrated on 8th and 9th grade students.
 Presentations consist mainly of role plays followed by in-depth, peer-led class discussions on each of the topics.
 A hospital staff member is present during all presentations and activities to support and monitor the peer-led presentations.

 The effectiveness of the program is that it is specifically tailored to each individual school’s culture for the teens by the teens, so the material developed and presented is very specific to the particular situations of the students in that school.
 The program is very flexible and has been well received through the years.
 Teen PEP aims not only to educate teens on what healthy relationships are, it also strives to encourage those in abusive relationships to seek help and leave those situations.

 Teen PEP is based on two CDC evaluated evidence-based curricula – Safe Dates and Expect Respect: A School-Based Program Promoting Safe and Healthy Relationships for Youth.

 Who We Serve

-Teen PEP serves students in the following Northwest Ohio schools: Alternative Learning and Career Center, Bowsher High School, McTigue Middle School, Northview High School, Polly Fox Academy, Port Clinton High School, Sandusky Perkins High School, Scott High School, Springfield High School, Springfield Middle School, Southview High School, Start High School, Toledo Islamic Academy and Waite High School.
+Teen PEP serves students in the following northwest Ohio schools: Alternative Learning and Career Center, Cardinal Stritch, Clay High School, Northview High School (Sylvania), Northwood High School (Wood Co.)
+Polly Fox Academy, Rogers High School, Scott High School, Springfield High School, Southview High School, Start High School, Swanton High School (Fulton Co.)
+Toledo Islamic Academy and Waite High School.

 Program Sponsors: Ohio Department of Health and ProMedica Toledo Children’s Hospital